luke-winschel/Java-Textbook-work/README.md

       public static int[] eliminateDuplicates(int[] list)

     Write a test program that reads in 10 integers, invokes the method, and displays the distinct numbers separated by exactly one space.

+  * Exercise 7.27: (Game: locker puzzle) A school has 100 lockers and 100 students.
+All lockers are closed on the first day of school.
+As the students enter, the first student, denoted S1, opens every locker.
+Then the second student, S2, begins with the second locker, denoted L2, and closes every other locker.
+Student S3 begins with the third locker and changes every third locker (closes it if it was open, and opens it if it was closed).
+Student S4 begins with locker L4 and changes every fourth locker.
+Student S5 starts with L5 and changes every fifth locker, and so on, until student S100 changes L100

+After all the students have passed through the building and changed the lockers, which lockers are open?
+Write a program to find your answer and display all open locker numbers separated by exactly one space.
+(Hint: Use an array of 100 Boolean elements, each of which indicates whether a locker is open (true) or closed (false).
+Initially, all lockers are closed.)